bbennyhb/Bryan-HB-Projects/Critique by Design.md

 ## Step three: Sketch a solution

+The realization I had earlier when I was critiquing the design – realizing that I had chosen a visualization that would be hard to improve — suddenly became a self-deprecating battle of cleaning data and trying to manually code locations that Tableau was not recognizing to be boroughs of New York.
+It was at this point in the assignment that I, for lack of a better phrase, hit a brick wall.
+The dataset I had downloaded, the one associated with the article, was 1) huge with more than two million rows, and 2) encoded with acronyms that Tableau did not recognize.
+As such, the intended heat map that I wanted to create, initially, became just points on a greyed-out layer.
+I wanted to cry.

+As such, I couldn't bring myself to publish those on Tableau Public—an embarrassment to the pride I take in thinking I know how to make something look pretty.
+Said sketches are found below.

 ## Step four: Test the solution

 _Before you conduct your interviews, prepare a simple script.
 Use this as a guide and as a way to take notes as you go forward.
 Come up with your own list of questions you want to ask for the selected visualization.